 Note that I have excluded the costs of flights for two reasons.

-- We flew one way from Australia to Japan and then flew from Japan to Europe so the costs aren’t a good benchmark for a return trip.
+- We flew one way from Australia to Japan and then flew from Japan to Europe so my flight costs aren’t a good benchmark for a return trip.

 - Flight prices are very dependent on the time of year, and location you are flying from.
 Generally speaking, expect flight prices to be the highest during the cherry blossom season (March-April) and over the Christmas period.

-Traditionally, I’ve been able to get return flights around the $800 – 1,200 from Perth, Western Australia for previous trips.
+Previously, I’ve been able to get return flights around $800 – 1,200 from Perth, Western Australia for past trips.

 I’ve also excluded the cost of our travel insurance, as we had purchased a 5-month policy from Covermore (my go-to travel insurance provider in Australia) to cover our entire trip.